 Temperature & Humidity

-Star Moss is a hardy plant, and it’ll handle a range of temperatures and humidities.
-It’ll do fine in your typical tropical terrarium, and a high humility will provide more than enough moisture for it to thrive.
+Star Moss is a hardy plant, and it’ll handle a wide range of temperatures and humidities.

-Tortula ruralis is a slow growing moss and it doesn’t grow particularly tall, which makes it a great choice for terrariums.
+Tortula ruralis is a short, slow-growing moss, which makes it a great choice for terrariums.

 Varieties & Similar Plants